nazwhale/CV/README.md

 I’m now a developer who spends his spare time going to meet-ups and conferences, [writing a prizewinning coding blog](http://www.medium.com/@nazwhale), reading tech articles, and using words like 'dope!' and 'stoked!' about VR, bots ([here's one I made earlier](https://twitter.com/thenazbot/with_replies)), and neural networks.
 Coding has taken over my life.
 I still can't quite believe it.

 Since learning to code at Makers Academy (a 12-week bootcamp), I was hired within a week (see [Experience](#experience)), have given a number of [lightning talks](https://medium.com/@nazwhale/the-hole-in-my-pocket-c09458178932) around London, and have taught at [CodeBar](http://codebar.io/).
-In September, alongside another developer, I'll be conducting a [session](https://www.eventbrite.co.uk/e/snakers-academy-build-a-game-in-3-hours-with-makers-academy-tickets-36829788890) to teach approximately 80 programming newcomers how to code the game 'snake'.
+In September, I organised and ran an [event](https://www.eventbrite.co.uk/e/snakers-academy-build-a-game-in-3-hours-with-makers-academy-tickets-36829788890) to teach 35 programming newcomers how to code the retro game 'snake'.

 Currently I'm looking for a career in London as a full-stack developer, in an ambitious company working at the top of their field.
 Working on a product that I can get excited about is crucial, as is working in a team that will support me in learning new skills.